AlexProgrammerDE/SoulFire/README.md

 ### Proxies

-ServerWrecker supports HTTP, SOCKS4 and SOCKS5 proxies.
+SoulFire supports HTTP, SOCKS4 and SOCKS5 proxies.

 Select the proxy type in the GUI or CLI and use one of these formats with one proxy per line: